jamessutton600613-png/GQR/GQR^NEWS.md

 DOI: https://doi.org/10.5281/zenodo.18300110
 The paper introduces rotary, pivoting, and tethered geometries as a means of simplifying complex delocalised electronic behaviour, using Fourier-resolved wave amplification and geometry-gated tunnelling pathways.

-The manuscript perhaps belongs better with the **jamessutton600613-png/GQR github community** and focuses on **geometry-first quantum mechanisms**, distinct from immunological or clinical analyses.
-The reader may be interested to see how the GQR line is thus ontologically linked to Germinal Center Biological reasoning.
-It is included here for that reason.

 ## 📜 Why These Historical Drafts Are Being Released

 These manuscripts are released in their historical form because they capture the **biological and biochemical reasoning layer that preceded formal physics (including Hamiltonians...), mathematical, and computer-science abstraction** within the wider programme.